Mitkopicha/trading-bot-212/README.md

 ---
 ## Overview
-rThis repository contains a **minimal automated trading bot simulator**.
+This repository contains a **minimal automated trading bot simulator**.
 The application supports two operating modes:
 * **Training Mode** – Backtesting the trading strategy on historical market data
 * **Trading Mode** – Live simulation using current market prices The goal is to demonstrate: